nightroman/FarNet/PowerShellFar/Samples/FarTask/README.md

   then they call `Start-FarTask` with the task script and prepared data.

 - Scripts `*.fas.ps1` are task scripts.
-They are invoked by `Start-FarTask`, for example by the association `ps: Start-FarTask (Get-FarPath) #`.
+They are invoked by `Start-FarTask`, for example by the association `ps: Start-FarTask (Get-FarPath)`.
   Such scripts work with FarNet using jobs and macros.

+How to run `*.fas.ps1` normally:

+    ps: Start-FarTask Basics.fas.ps1

+How to run `*.fas.ps1` by steps:

+    ps: Start-FarTask Basics.fas.ps1 -Step

+Keep clicking Continue and see steps in the debugger console and their actions in Far Manager.\
+Get `Add-Debugger.ps1` from PSGallery -- <https://www.powershellgallery.com/packages/Add-Debugger>

 [Basics.fas.ps1]: Basics.fas.ps1
 [NestedTasks.fas.ps1]: NestedTasks.fas.ps1